Hyperconverged infrastructure: Network Glossary Definition

 Similarly, even though the infrastructure is converged and delivered alongside server and storage systems, network professionals must still be involved in its implementation to ensure proper performance and adherence to corporate policies.
 That’s especially important because hyperconverged infrastructure will have significant requirements in terms of bandwidth and resiliency, which requires proper configuration.

 Many traditional hardware and software vendors offer their own HCI implementations, or in partnership with others, often with proprietary network components.
-An alternative is to take a white box approach, with commodity storage, compute and network platforms and open software on top, to increase your level of flexibility while lowering costs.
+An alternative is to take a flexible approach, with commodity storage, compute and network platforms and flexible software on top, to increase your level of flexibility while lowering costs.

 Pica8’s PICOS network operating system, for example, is suitable for use in a number of hyperconverged infrastructure solutions.
-PICOS is an open, Linux-based NOS that can be ported to a range of hardware, providing protection in the event the customer wants to change the underlying hardware platform.
+PICOS is a flexible, Linux-based NOS that can be ported to a range of hardware, providing protection in the event the customer wants to change the underlying hardware platform.
 It is a software-defined approach that is free of any hardware dependencies.